 The regulatory framework to efficiently close a mine, return the land to natural state, and meet all environmental and Traditional Owner requirements is highly complex and we’re delighted to be part of the process.

-Our team of environmental engineers is providing training and mentorship of Traditional Owner Rangers and working as an integrated team, we’re developing technical assessments and designs to meet regulatory requirements for post-closure outcomes—including restoring the natural ecosystem through site remediation, environmental monitoring, and hazardous materials and waste management.
+Our team of environmental engineers is providing training and mentorship of Traditional Owner Rangers and working as an integrated team, we’re developing technical assessments and designs to meet regulatory requirements for post-closure outcomes—including restoring the natural ecosystem through site remediation, environmental monitoring, innovative approaches to pit-lake sampling, hazardous materials, and waste management.

 We're better together